biolab/orange3-datafusion/doc/fusiongraph.md

 Description
 -----------

-**Fusion Graph** widget fuses multiple graphs into a single unified matrix.
-It can take several data sets as input and return a relational structure of the entire data system in a matrix.
+**Fusion Graph** widget fuses multiple data sets into one comprehensive structure.
+The widget can take several data sets as input, return a relational structure of the entire data system and perform a decomposition method.

 ![Fusion Graph widget](images/FusionGraph1-stamped.png)